From skipping the pre-approval to falling in love with the wrong town, these are the patterns I see every spring — and exactly what to do instead.

 - Title insurance and title search

-- Attorney fees (Massachusetts is an attorney-state — you need one)
+- Attorney fees (Massachusetts requires an attorney at closing)

 - Prepaid property taxes and homeowner's insurance